marcpalmer/HORN/horn-specification.md

 markup, you can provide a rich data model to your JS code from your HTML content.

+*NOTE:* This specification only sets out how to embed your data in the HTML, and is completely independent of any parser implementation that may extract this data for use in client applications.
+There is a JavaScript reference implementation provided for use in real sites.

 ## Overview

 The basic premise of this specification is to use microformat-like techniques